mridulv/proxyview/README.md

 # proxyview

 ## Introduction
-Proxyview helps you to make HTTP Requests to all your internally deployed services which cannot be reached out from local system.
+Proxyview helps you to proxy HTTP Requests to all your internally deployed services on k8s pods or ec2 machines via a single endpoint.

 ## Details